teachen-ch/teachen.ch/web/wp-content/plugins/user-submitted-posts/readme.txt

 **How to change the language for Google reCaptcha?**

 By default, the Google reCaptcha field is displayed in English.
 To change that to some other language, first locate the two-digit abbreviation for your language [here](https://developers.google.com/recaptcha/docs/language).
-Then add the following code to your theme (or child theme) functions.php, or add via simple custom plugin:
+Then add the following code to your theme (or child theme) functions.php, or add via [custom plugin](https://digwp.com/2022/02/custom-code-wordpress/):

 `function usp_recaptcha_querystring($query) { return 'en'; }
 add_filter('usp_recaptcha_querystring', 'usp_recaptcha_querystring');`